k-e-r-n-e-l-p-a-n-i-c/chronos/README.md

 ### Installation

-After cloning the repository,you can run this programg by executing:
+After cloning the repository,you can run this program by executing:

 #/>go run main.go -k {path to the kubeconfig}
                     or
 You can also choose to build the program and run it.
                     or
 Build a docker image and deploy it as a pod in a Kubernetes cluster and it will use the Incluster Config file to communicate with API server.Create a role and rolebinding to provide access to Kubernetes Object store.

 Check the help menu by passing -h or --help:
 #/>go run main.go -h
 Kubernetes event collector and notifier

 Usage:
   chronos [flags]
   chronos [command]

 Available Commands:
-  help        Help about any command version     chronos version
+  help        Help about any command
+  version     chronos version

 Flags:
   -h, --help                help for chronos
   -k, --kubeconfig string   path to kubeconfig file

 Use "chronos [command] --help" for more information about a command.

 ### What does it do